-How Much Changa Should You Smoke?
+How to Smoke Changa: How Much Changa Should You Consume?

 As with any mind-altering substance, the adage “start low, go slow” applies to changa.
 The biggest risk factor with changa is not knowing what you’re buying.
 Without protection from the law, the likelihood of being sold a contaminated or downright fake product are high.
 So, it’s of vital importance to test any changa you consume with a testing kit ahead of time.
 It’s also important to start with just a small amount of changa to hedge against potential bad reactions.